Dealing with Structure Constraints in Evolutionary Pareto Set Learning: Introduction

-\item We make a first attempt to add different decision-maker-defined structure constraints on the whole solution for multiobjective optimization.
+\item We make a first attempt to add different decision-maker-defined structure constraints on the whole solution set for multiobjective optimization.

+\item We propose a general set optimization formulation and a lightweight evolutionary algorithm to learn the Pareto set with different structure constraints.

-\item We experimentally compare EPSL with other representative MOEAs on different multiobjective engineering optimization problems, and also validate its ability to deal with structure constraints.
-The results confirm the effectiveness and usefulness of EPSL for solving MOPs.
+\item We experimentally compare our proposed method with other representative MOEAs on different multiobjective engineering optimization problems to validate its ability to deal with structure constraints.
+The results confirm its effectiveness and usefulness of EPSL for solving MOPs.

 \end{itemize}